Another Word For NICE

 kind-hearted

-Adjective : Alternative form of kindhearted [Having an innately kind disposition or character.]
+Adjective : Alternative spelling of kindhearted.
+[Having an innately kind disposition or character.]

 lovely